 There are plenty of hotels, villas, and Airbnbs in the Peraia area.
 This can be a nice alternative place to stay during your visit to Thessaloniki if you prefer to escape the hustle and bustle of city life.

-Do you have any additional questions about spending a day at Peraia Thessaloniki, or about taking day trips from Thessaloniki in general?
+Do you have any additional questions about spending a day at Peraia Thessaloniki?
+Perhaps you want to ask about taking day trips from Thessaloniki?
 Please don’t hesitate to reach out.

 I am happy to assist with any questions and queries that you may have.
 Simply drop me a comment below and I will get back to you ASAP.